olegranmo/Plug-and-Play-Collaboration-Between-Specialized-Tsetlin-Machines/README.md

 This project introduces plug-and-play teaming of specialized Tsetlin machines (TMs), fostering collaboration.
 * The collaboration relies on a TM's ability to specialize during learning and to assess its competence during inference.
 * When teaming up, the most confident TMs step in and make the decisions, relieving the uncertain ones.
-In this manner, the team becomes more competent than its individual members, benefitting from their specializations.
+In this manner, the team becomes more competent than its members, benefitting from their specializations.
 * The project implements four TM specializations as a demonstration:
   * Histogram of Gradients;
   * Adaptive Thresholding w/10x10 convolution;
   * Color Thermometers w/3x3 convolution;
   * Color Thermometers w/4x4 convolution.
+* The members can be combined in any manner, at any time, without any form of fine-tuning, making it plug-and-play.

-* The above teaming gives the new state-of-the-art performance for TMs across the three datasets Fashion-MNIST, CIFAR-10, and CIFAR-100, increasing accuracy on Fashion-MNIST by two percentage points, CIFAR-10 by twelve points, and CIFAR-100 by nine points.
+The above teaming gives the new state-of-the-art performance for TMs across the three datasets Fashion-MNIST, CIFAR-10, and CIFAR-100, increasing accuracy on Fashion-MNIST by two percentage points, CIFAR-10 by twelve points, and CIFAR-100 by nine points.

 ## Architecture
 <p align="center">